Wednesday, March 4, 2009

 6. Commutation of pension

-The entire amount of any payment in commutation of pension by a government servant or any payment in commutation of pension from LIC [
+The entire amount of any payment in commutation of pension by a government servant or any payment in commutation of pension from LIC [Get Quote] pension fund is exempt from income tax under Section 10(10A) of IT Act.

 However, in respect of private sector employees, only the following amount of commuted pension is exempt, namely: (a) Where the employee received any gratuity, the commuted value of one-third of the pension which he is normally entitled to receive; and (b) In any other case, the commuted value of half of such pension.